 On-Demand Runbook Example

-This simple example illustrates the use of on-demand runbooks.
+An automated workflow that executes a series of steps or tasks in response to a triggered event, such as the detection of anomalous behavior generating an incident, a lifecycle event, or a manually executed runbook..
 It's likely that your purposes will require you to define larger, more sophisticated runbooks than this, but this one provides a starting point to familiarize you with the fundamentals.

-This on-demand runbook starts with an Input node that uses a device as its starting entity.
+Things deployed in the customer environment that are needed to run the business, such as applications, devices, interfaces, and locations..
 The Devices (Traffic) data query node queries that device input for Throughput and Traffic data, which it forwards to a Decision Branch node.
 The Decision Branch node evaluates the data it receives; if Throughput is greater than 10 Mbps, a table for high throughput values will be shown.
 If the Decision Branch node receives a runtime variable named "test", a table for low throughput values will be shown instead.

 Taking each node in turn and examining its properties: